3dsam1/Twitch-Bot/README.md

 Now, using the access token provided, along with the client ID and client Secret, input them into the .env file.

-This project uses MongoDB.
-You will need to create an initial database, and then copy the connection URL provided by MongoDB and paste it into the databaseToken env variable.

 Run the following commands using docker: